 Volunteering and teaching abroad is a particularly rewarding way to travel.
 You get to expand the minds of the next generation and give them important knowledge to improve their outlook for the future, all while being immersed in a new country and culture.

 To get started, think about the following questions and consider what is ideal for you.
-A simple table will summarize all the important information about each project so you can compare the ones you like.
+A simple table at the end of this article will summarize all the important information about each project so you can compare the ones you like.
 If you still need more help in finding the right project, we’ve also listed a bunch of other factors, such as projects working specifically with women, or ones based rurally, in a city, near a beach or major tourist attraction.
 The opportunities are endless, and we’re here to help find the one that’s perfect for you!

 - Are you comfortable teaching abroad by yourself?

 - What age students do you want to teach abroad?

 - Do you want to teach English abroad?